No title. No tag. You drive it, you get a ticket. Don’t put up with this. Call or email us today.

 Do you want to keep the vehicle or surrender it and get your money back.
 No car title means no tag.

 Some dealers sell cars that actually belong to other dealers.
 When this happens the first dealer keeps the car title until the second dealer pays him the money.
 Dealers cheat dealers as much as they cheat you.
 Even if the selling dealer has the title he may have put it up as collateral to a ‘floor planner’ who finances the inventory at a new or used car dealer.
-The selling dealer doesn’t want them to know he sold the vehicle.
-No car title for you means no tag, which means you can’t drive the vehicle you bought.
-Fight back, don’t put up with that stuff.
-You have rights and you should use them.
-Call us, we’ll fight for you.
-404.288.4444 or just click here: Contact Us.
+No car title means no tag and you can’t legally drive the vehicle.
+You have consumer rights and you should use them.
+Call or email today.
+404.288.4444 or firstname.lastname@example.org.

 When a dealer sells you a vehicle a 30 day clock starts on the title transfer.

-When a vehicle is financed a ‘security interest’ (lien) is created on behalf of the lender.
-The Georgia title laws are clear about what the dealer and lender have to do and when.
+When a vehicle is financed a ‘security interest’ is created on behalf of the lender.
+The Georgia title laws are clear about what the car dealer and lender have to do and when.

 GA.
 Code 40-3-51 Duties of owner who creates security interest; duties of security interest holder including duty to notify other holders.
 If the owner creates a security interest in a vehicle: